 - Panelist, “Green Light to Grow: Navigating Hemp's Inaugural Growing Season,” Native American Finance Officer Association’s 38th Annual Conference, April 7, 2020

 - "New Set of Guidance Provides Clarity on Digital Health Policies, Clinical Decision Support," Celesq Webinar, December 12, 2019

 - Cannabis Webinar Wednesday: Getting Your CBD/Hemp Product To Market- Current Issues in Risk Management02.19.2020

 - Hemp-CBD: Enabling Growth by Managing Legal RisksCelesq Webinar, 09.25.2019

 - Member, Women Lawyers Association of Los Angeles

 - Member, City Scholars Foundation Advisory Council

-- Member, National Cannabis Bar Association
+- Member, International Cannabis Bar Association

-- Anti-Defamation League, Glass Leadership Institute
+- Member, Anti-Defamation League, Glass Leadership Institute